OctopusDeploy/blog/blog/2019-04/octopus-release-2019.4/index.md

 This release includes some great updates:

-* TODO: Fix link Build information and work item tracking - (../metadata-and-work-items/index.md) captures metadata about work items and build details and surfaces them with links to the appropriate sites.
+* [Build information and work item tracking](../metadata-and-work-items/index.md) captures metadata about work items and build details and surfaces them with links to the appropriate sites.
-* TODO: Fix link Release notes templates -(../release-notes-templates/index.md) and automatic release notes generation makes it easy to generate and share the changes that are going into your releases.
+* [Release notes templates](../release-notes-templates/index.md) and automatic release notes generation makes it easy to generate and share the changes that are going into your releases.
 * [Octopus integration with Jira](https://g.octopushq.com/JiraIssueTracker) which provides two-way links between your Jira issues and your deployments.

 ## Integrations